csaatechnicalarts/Misc.Proj.Qt/README.md

 ## Attribute Parser (Qt, C++)

 <ins>Project Brief</ins>: Parse a custom-made markup language called *HRML* and run queries on it.
 Much like HTML, each element is bracketed by a start- and end-tag, with attributes embedded in each tag.
 Given a markup stream consisting of *N* lines, our program processes *Q* queries about the attributes of the given HRML element.
-See this [PDF](Attribute_Parser/docs/HR_AP_challenge.pdf) for the original coding challenge.
+This project was inspired by a HackerRank challenge.
+See this [PDF](Attribute_Parser/docs/HR_AP_challenge.pdf) for the original specs.

 <ins>Console Usage</ins>: Here is a simple input and output of the command line version of this application.